Restaurant Manager

 The working conditions for restaurant managers vary as much as the establishments they operate.
 Evening and weekend work is common.
 The work can be hectic during peak dining hours.
 Dealing with customer complaints or problem employees can be stressful.

-Restaurant managers need to possess:
+Restaurant managers need:

 They should enjoy: